 Handy Tools for Cleaning Your Grill Plates

 You’ve got plenty of options for cleaning your grill plates.
 From simple aluminum foil that you should have lying around the home to full on steam cleaners.
+We have a full guide to the best tools for cleaning your grill or you can check out a few options below.

 A block of hardwood: